uscresl/piksi_ros/README.md

 * **port** - The serial port device of the Piksi unit. *Default: /dev/ttyUSB0*.
 * **baud_rate** - Baud rate for the serial port

+Piksi hardware settings:

-* **piksi/setting_section/setting_name** - These can be used to change settings on the piksi at driver startup.
+You can have the driver set settings on the piksi at startup.
 Settings are not committed to device flash unless *piksi_save_settings* is set appropriately.

+* **piksi/SECTION/SETTING** - Possible SECTION and SETTING values can be found in Piksi documentation or in the piksi console.
 * **piksi_save_settings** - Commits piksi settings to device flash if set true. *Default: false*.

 Frames: